Blue Box (manga)

 Blue Box (アオのハコ, Ao no Hako) is a Japanese manga series written and illustrated by Kouji Miura.
-It has been serialized in Shueisha's Weekly Shōnen Jump since April 2021, with its chapters collected in 22 tankōbon volumes as of October 2025.
+It was serialized in Shueisha's Weekly Shōnen Jump from April 2021 to July 2026, with its chapters collected in 26 tankōbon volumes as of July 2026.
 An anime television series adaptation produced by TMS Entertainment and animated by Telecom Animation Film aired from October 2024 to March 2025.
-A second season has been announced.
+A second season animated by Electric Circus is set to premiere in October 2026.

+By May 2026, the manga has over 10 million copies in circulation.

 Synopsis

 The series focuses on Taiki Inomata, a student at Eimei Junior and Senior High, an athletics-oriented school, where he is a member of the boys' badminton team and is considered simply average.
 Every morning, he trains to get better early in the gym, often at the same time and place as his upperclasswoman Chinatsu Kano, the star of the girls' basketball team.
 Taiki quickly develops a crush on her, but is initially too shy to speak to her despite their continual alone time together.
 His fortunes change, however, when Chinatsu moves in with Taiki's family after her parents leave Japan to work abroad.
 With Chinatsu now living with him, Taiki aims to slowly develop his relationship with her as they both strive to make it to the national championship with their respective teams.